rugk/offline-qr-code/CONTRIBUTING.md

 ### Using HTML in translations

+**Using HTML in translations is disabled due to security reasons.**

 If you need to use HTML in a translation, please prepend `!HTML!` in front of the text.
 It will only be parsed as HTML if you do this.
 Otherwise it will be displayed as text.
 A sentence could look like this:
 ```json
 "boldSentence": {